Employment opportunities for ex-offenders

-Bounce Back is an amazing Charity and a social enterprise that offers employment help for ex-offenders.
-They provide training in construction inside and out of prison so that people gain the skill, confidence and the qualifications they need to improve their chances of employment in the industry.
+Bounce Back is a social enterprise charity providing support and rehabilitation to help ex-offenders find employment.
+Inside and outside prisons, they provide training in construction so that their people gain the skills, confidence and qualifications to improve their chances of employment in the industry.

-“Our thanks to The Axis Foundation – this [donation] enables us to get the teams in our Social Enterprise out to work… using skills learnt in prison to make a living and turn their lives around”
+“Our thanks to The Axis Foundation – this [donation] enables us to get the teams in our Social Enterprise out to work… using skills learnt in prison to make a living and turn their lives around” – Bounce Back

 “Axis is one of the organisations that have been with us from the very beginning.
 Their support has been over the years has been invaluable and we are extremely grateful.” – Francesca Findlater CEO

 Bounce Back has provided employment help for ex-offenders since 2012, working with over 1,000 people.
 75% of their beneficiaries go into employment or further training, become skilled painters, decorators and construction workers or set up their own businesses.
 Beginning as a team of five in 2012, Bounce Back has now grown to a team of 30 providing decorating services for a wide range of clients including Landsec and Elephant and Castle’s Box Park – The Artworks.
 In addition, they work with schools and private clients.
 Their future ambition is to expand their operations further and to welcome women and young people from vulnerable groups into their training and rehabilitating programme.